gglukmann/wp-trigger-gatsby-preview/README.md

 # wp-trigger-gatsby-preview

-Plugin for Wordpress.
+Plugin for WordPress.
 Save or update action triggers Gatsby Cloud Preview webhook.

-### Installation
+## Installation

-- Add to Wordpress and activate
+- Add to WordPress and activate
 - Go to Settings -> General and scroll to bottom
 - Add webhook url